Property Tax Collection

 Unpaid Property Accounts

 North Carolina General Statutes requires all unpaid real estate property accounts for the current year to be advertised in all local newspapers at least once and as early as March 1, in the name of the property owner on the date the bill became delinquent.
 Advertisement cost are added on each parcel after advertisement.
-Past due taxes are subject to enforcement measures including, but not limited to, garnishment of wages, attachment of bank accounts, levy on personal property, attachment of North Carolina Income Tax refund, foreclosure on real estate, and registration blocks for registered motor vehicles.
+Past due taxes are subject to enforcement measures including, but not limited to, garnishment of wages, attachment of bank accounts, levy on personal property, attachment of North Carolina Income Tax refund and foreclosure on real estate.
 Enforcement measures will begin immediately after the due date.

 To avoid interest or penalties, payment must be in the Tax Collector’s Office or postmarked by January 5.
 If payment is not postmarked, it is deemed to be received when it is actually delivered to the Tax Collector’s Office.
 To avoid penalties, we urge taxpayers to mail earlier to avoid the possibility that the mail is not delivered within the deadlines.
 All checks should be made payable to the Lincoln County Tax Department.
 According to N.C.G.S.
 105.357 and 105.358 a local resolution was adopted which authorized the penalty set for submitting worthless checks at $25 or ten percent (10%) of the amount of the check, whichever is greater – subject to a maximum of $50, plus any additional interest due and plus any criminal penalties provided by law.
 Partial payments are accepted for the current year tax from the time the notices are mailed and until they become past due.

 There are five different ways to pay your taxes:

 - You may use the drop-box located in front of our office.

 - You may use your credit card by calling this toll-free number (1-877-261-6081).
 A convenience fee is charged for processing the transaction.